balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```
 ### Notes
->Warning!
+> Warning!
 Your attribute in the method name must be lowerCase!
->Warning! .exec() DOES NOT work on this method.
+> Warning! .exec() DOES NOT work on this method.
 You MUST supply a callback.
+> Any string arguments passed must be the ID of the record.

 Pub-Sub Methods